-The Catholic Diocese of Geraldton plans to undertake a major multi-faceted project to restore, conserve and enhance the iconic, heritage listed St Francis Xavier Cathedral and its precinct.
+The Catholic Diocese of Geraldton is undertaking a major multi-faceted project to restore, conserve and enhance the iconic, heritage listed St Francis Xavier Cathedral and its precinct.

-This Heritage Centre will include a café as well as a Museum.
-This museum will display the historic collection of memorabilia and artifacts related to the life and works of Monsignor Hawes.
+This Heritage Centre includes a café as well as a Museum.
+This museum displays the historic collection of memorabilia and artifacts related to the life and works of Monsignor Hawes.

-The Heritage Centre will also serve as a gateway to around 23 Monsignor Hawes buildings located from Carnarvon to Bindoon.
-The café and surrounding landscaped areas will serve as a much needed social hub in the central civic precinct as well as providing a source of revenue to contribute to the Museum’s operating budget and ultimately help fund a grants scheme to reinvest in the heritage of Monsignor Hawes.
+The Heritage Centre also serves as a gateway to around 23 Monsignor Hawes buildings located from Carnarvon to Bindoon.
+The café and surrounding landscaped areas provide a much needed social hub in the central civic precinct as well as a source of revenue to contribute to the Museum’s operating budget and ultimately help fund a grants scheme to reinvest in the heritage of Monsignor Hawes.

 PROJECT SCOPE OF WORKS

-This project will cover the restoration of the Cathedral building, the construction of a new Monsignor Hawes Heritage Centre on the Cathedral property, and the landscaping and beautification of the Cathedral grounds to include a Mid-West Wildflower garden.
+This project covers the restoration of the Cathedral building, the construction of a new Monsignor Hawes Heritage Centre on the Cathedral property, and the landscaping and beautification of the Cathedral grounds to include a garden and Columbarium.

-The Cathedral Precinct Project Committee has received overwhelming support from members of the Mid-West community and to date has raised $2.8m in pledges and donations.
-Political leaders, Council staff, other tourist groups and community members in general have expressed their support for the project.
+The Cathedral Precinct Project Committee has received overwhelming support from members of the Mid-West community and has raised $2.8m in pledges and donations.
+Political leaders, Council staff, other tourist groups and community members in general have been extremely supportive of the project.

 The full project budget is approximately $8.0 million.
-The CPP committee has launched a capital fundraising campaign for $3m for the Project and to date has raised $2.8m.
-The State Government, through the Royalties for Regions Mid West Investment Plan, has committed to $1.54m and Lotterywest has granted $651,00 for the Museum fit-out and the Plaza area.
-In June 2016 the Federal Government pledged $3m for the SFX Cathedral Precinct Project.
-This will enable the CPP committee to complete the project as planned.
+The CPP committee launched a capital fundraising campaign for $3m for the Project and has raised $2.8m.
+The State Government, through the Royalties for Regions Mid West Investment Plan, provided $1.54m and Lotterywest granted $651,00 for the Museum fit-out and the Plaza area.
+In June 2016 the Federal Government pledged $3m for the SFX Cathedral Precinct Projec to complete the interior works of the Cathedral and the garden area.
+This has enabled the CPP committee to work towards the completion of the project as planned.

 Building Timeline for Centenary

-2016 will mark the centenary of the laying of the foundation stone of the Cathedral.
-It was anticipated that this project would be completed in time to celebrate this upcoming milestone, however it is now expected that all works will be completed in 2017.
+2016 marked the centenary of the laying of the foundation stone of the Cathedral.
+It was anticipated that this project would be completed in time to celebrate this milestone, however it is now expected that all works will be completed in 2017.